antixenoinitiative/axiwiki/README.md

 ### GitHub Sync

 The GitHub repository will syncronize all changes (bi-directionally) with the AXI Wiki every 5 minutes.
 If a urgent change is needed contact Mgram#6610 on the AXI Discord.

-IMPORTANT: This sync should only be used for editing existing files, do not try to create new files or change file types as this won't work.
-For editing page types, use the built-in editor in the wiki.

 ## Translation